H.R. 3268: Federal Bird Safe Buildings Act of 2025

 2

-GSA must write a government-wide guide
+GSA writes a government-wide design guide

 3

-Best practices must be explained in writing
+Skipped best practices have to be justified in writing

 4